 $75,000 (estimated)

-"The Battered Bastards of Baseball" is a fascinating documentary that chronicles the rise of the now-defunct Portland Mavericks, a minor league baseball team formed in 1973.
-Actor and baseball enthusiast Bing Russell created this independent, single-A team, recruiting players overlooked by other organizations.
+"The Battered Bastards of Baseball" is a captivating documentary that vividly tells the story of the Portland Mavericks, a spirited minor league baseball team founded in 1973.
+Created by actor and baseball enthusiast Bing Russell, the Mavericks welcomed players who had been overlooked by other teams, building an unconventional yet close-knit roster.

 Recommended: